 Before we delve into the ins and outs of types of protein, it’s important to take a look at exactly what a protein is.
 A protein is a macronutrient made up of a number of different amino acids.
 The more amino acids you can get in your body the better, as different ones help with different functions.

 The specific amino acids found in protein work to build and maintain muscle in the body, making them a go to supplement for the health conscious.
 There are 20 total amino acids, with nine of those being essential amino acids that we need to get from our food.
-Proteins which contain a sufficient amount of 20 of these amino acids are referred to as ‘complete’ proteins like protein and are generally considered higher quality.
+Proteins which contain a sufficient amount of 20 of these amino acids are referred to as ‘complete’ proteins and are generally considered higher quality.

 The impact of protein on muscle growth and muscle mass is massive (pardon the pun) and is a major reason why protein shakes and protein based snacks have become so popular.
 Different proteins offer different benefits, with some nutrients only found in meat for example, but there will always be one for your goals.